shivashant25/Sentinel-with-XDR/labguide/part-01/prerequisities.md

 1. Wait a few minutes and then select **Refresh** to see the new data collection rule listed.

-> **Congratulations** on completing the task!
+> You have successfully completed the prerequisities.
 Now, it's time to validate it.
 Here are the steps:

 - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
 - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.